 - Duggan, Anne E., 2016, “Madeleine de Scudéry’s Animal Sublime, or Of Chameleons,” European Journal of Literature, Culture and Environment, 7(1): 28–41.
 [Duggan 2016 available online]

 - –––, 2017, “Les Femmes illustres, or the Book as Triumphal Arch,” Papers on French Seventeenth Century Literature, 44(87): 247–266.

 - Goldsmith, Elizabeth, 1988, Exclusive Conversations: The Art of Interaction in Seventeenth-Century France, Philadelphia: University of Pennsylvania Press.

 - Green, Karen, 2010, “The Amazons and Mademoiselle de Scudéry’s Refashioning of Female Virtue,” in Expanding the Canon of Early Modern Women’s Writing, P. Salzman (ed.), Newcastle upon Tyne, England: Cambridge Scholars, pp. 150–167.

-- Harth, Erica, 1992, Cartesian Women: Versions and Subversions of Rational Discourse in the Old Regime, Ithaca: Cornell University Press.
+- Harth, Erica, 1992, Cartesian Women: Versions and Subversions of Rational Discourse in the Old Regime, Ithaca, NY: Cornell University Press.

 - Liot Backer, Dorothy Anne, 1974, Precious Women: A Feminist Phenomenon in the Age of Louis XIV, New York City: Basic Books.